-This was a fabulous dish to say the least.
-Nothing is better than fresh basil pesto, asparagus, and pasta on a well-weathered Bay Area day!
+This was a fabulous dish, to say the least.
+Nothing is better than fresh basil pesto, asparagus, and pasta on a lovely Bay Area day!

-What I love about the basil pesto sauce is the freshness of it.
-I’ve bought ready-made packets and jars at the store before, and although its good for a quick pinch, when I can help it (and I have time for it), I like to make what I can from scratch.
+What I love the most about the basil pesto sauce is the freshness of it.
+I’ve bought ready-made packets and jars at the store before, and although those are good in a pinch if you need something quick, if I can help it (and I have time for it), I like to make my own from scratch.

-This sauce is great and although most recipes will call for pine nuts, I was inspired to use toasted walnuts instead.
-We even have a recipe here on Foodal featuring an addition of lemon zest or juice.
+This sauce is great.
+And although most recipes will call for pine nuts, I was inspired to use toasted walnuts instead.
+We even have a recipe here on Foodal featuring additional of lemon zest or juice.
 Give it a try!

-- For the Basil Pesto Sauce, I substituted toasted walnuts for the pine nuts.
-I also dumped the entire Basil Pesto Sauce into the dish and may use less of it next time just so it doesn’t look so saturated – we’re talking SUPER GREEN.
-Depending on your personal preference, my advice would be to add half of the Basil Pesto Sauce to start off with and adjust to your liking as need be.
-But even at the full amount, it tasted fabulous and not overwhelming to the dish at all!
-(I sure wish I had some to warm up right now…)
+- For the pesto, I substituted toasted walnuts for the pine nuts.
+I also dumped the entire batch of sauce into the dish, but I may use less of it when I make it next time just so it doesn’t look so saturated – we’re talking SUPER GREEN.
+Depending on your personal preference, my advice would be to add half of the pesto to start off with and adjust to your liking.
+But even with the full amount, it tasted fabulous and was not overwhelming to the flavor of the dish at all!
+(I sure wish I had some to eat right now…)

-- I’m in love with my new pepper mill – get GOOD one and thank me later.
+- I’m in love with my new pepper mill – if you don’t have one already, get a GOOD one and thank me later.

-- I’d like to explore using this sauce with homemade past noodles if I get the chance.
+- I’d like to explore using this sauce on homemade pasta if I get the chance.

-‘Twas a good selection is what I interpreted from the “babe, this is good!” and the kids who came around when the pasta was finally addressed as “butterflies” with other methods of coaxing.
-The kids did an overall pass on the asparagus but managed to enjoy the pasta and chicken, although Little K did continue his food testing ritual of putting the asparagus in his mouth, chewing for a little bit, then spitting it all out.
+‘Twas a good selection is what I interpreted from the “Babe, this is good!” that I heard from hubby, and the kids came around when the pasta was finally described as “butterflies,” along with other methods of coaxing.
+The kids put forth an overall pass on the asparagus but managed to enjoy the pasta and chicken, although Little K did continue his food testing ritual of putting the asparagus in his mouth, chewing for a little bit, then spitting it all out.

-Coaxing was not as easy the following day on Little K (oddly enough he’s the kid that is more open to food in general); however, Big K did a wonderful job on cleaning his plate once he got into the groove that “green food is okay to eat.”
-Perhaps there are dishes kids consider one-hit-wonders??
-Something about green food is just not appealing to kids.
+Coaxing was not as easy the following day for Little K (oddly enough, he’s the kid that is more open to food in general).
+However, Big K did a wonderful job of cleaning his plate once he got into the groove of “green food is okay to eat.”
+Perhaps there are dishes kids consider one-hit wonders?
+Something about green food is just not appealing to my kids.
 However, I personally love asparagus.

-I personally liked the added touch of the sun-dried tomatoes.
-I was getting a little obsessed in wanting to have one with each bite!
-Trader Joe’s has a really good one in olive oil, which was the one that I used for this recipe.
+I really liked the added touch of the sun-dried tomatoes.
+I was getting a little obsessed with wanting to have one with each bite!
+Trader Joe’s has a really good one that’s packed in olive oil, and that is what I used for this recipe.